Excise duty on energy

 Detailed information on this topic is available in our legal guidance section.

-If you consume biogas or biopropane for heating, you might be entitled to a deduction for the full amount of excise duty on energy, carbon dioxide on these fuels.
+If you consume biogas or biopropane for heating, you might be entitled to a deduction for the full amount of excise duty on energy and carbon dioxide on these fuels.
 You claim this deduction when you file an excise duty return for fuel.
 If you sell biogas or biopropane for heating to private individuals, you can also claim a deduction for the full amount of excise duty on energy and carbon dioxide for the fuel.
 Biogas and biopropane for heating are excise duty exempt for private individuals.
+You are not entitled to an excise duty deduction if you sell biogas or biopropane to someone who resells the fuel to private individuals.

 If you do not declare excise duty on fuel in excise duty returns, you must pay the excise duty at the full rate.
 Then you can apply for a refund of excise duty later on.
 A refund will only be paid if the refund amount is at least SEK 1,000 per calendar quarter.